taowen/vhd-launcher/README.md

 # vhd-launcher

-Download and launch windows game in sdcard as a single file.
-Save the time of downloading and speed up game loading.
+* package windows game directory as a single vhd file

-* mount vhd file as Z drive and launch game exe file
 * vhd supports compression
+* download to tf card and start playing directly without decompression
 * redirect individual game save folder to a central folder such as C:\game-saves\xxx, so that we can cloud sync

 # usage

-prepare a vhd file and ini file, such as ninja-gaiden1.vhd and ninja-gaiden1.ini
+prepare a vhd file containing the game

+write a ini file to describe the game directory layout, such as ninja-gaiden1.vhd and ninja-gaiden1.ini

 ```
 readonly=true